Quiz: What’s the Worst Part of This Betsy DeVos Exchange?

 Betsy DeVos: Maybe I should.
 Yes.

-(D) All of the above.
+(d) All of the above.

-ANSWER: (D) Oh God, this person is the education secretary.
+ANSWER: (d) Oh God, this person is the Education secretary.